Hunting the Northern Lights

 In many ways, you could say that chasing clear weather is far more important that chasing the actual Northern Lights.
 After all, clear sky is essential to see this phenomenon.
 Mountains, valleys and fjords all affect weather, wind and clouds.
 Consequently, being well acquainted with the local area plays an essential part in whether one finds good conditions or not, particularly if the weather is not the best.
 If the conditions in Alta are poor, we head elsewhere.

 We believe in small groups so we have a maximum of eight guests per guide/vehicle.
-This enables us to provide more personalised attention to our guests and, at the same time, better working conditions for our guides.
-This contrasts with other operators who chose other solutions involving larger buses and more guests per guide.
-Our smaller minibuses also offer greater flexibility than larger buses when it comes to where one can drive.
+This enables us to provide more personalised service to our guests and, at the same time, better working conditions for our guides.
+This contrasts with other operators who choose other solutions involving larger buses and more guests per guide.
+Our small minibuses also offer greater flexibility than larger buses when it comes to where one can drive.

 Challenging weather and driving conditions place extra demands on drivers and vehicles.
 Our guides are experienced and confident driving on the snow and ice-covered roads, while we believe our new VW Caravelle four-wheel drive vehicles are perfect for this purpose.
 These are safe, comfortable and well equipped minibuses seating eight passengers in addition to the driver.
 Our vehicles are equipped with Webasto heating systems, which means it’s still warm and comfortable inside even if it’s -25 ˚C outside and the motor and lights are switched off.

 If your group is larger (e.g. family, friends or colleagues), we can accomplish this by using a larger bus and several guides.

 Experienced local guides